 While demonstrating cost-effectiveness of energy storage is challenging at the current price except for a few strong use cases with momentous benefits, staff expects more cost-effective opportunities to surface in the coming years with the price of energy storage continues to decline, and new value streams for storage continue to be uncovered.
 It's important to note that staff is writing on the prudency of setting a storage target in this report, rather than attesting to the cost-effectiveness of any specific project.
 RPU will bring all storage projects to the Board for consideration, including those discussed in this report, once they are adequately analyzed for feasibility.
 RPU will also revisit the ESPT in three years and recommend to the Board any revisions to the ESPT as appropriate.

 FISCAL IMPACT:

 There is no fiscal impact associated with this report.

-Prepared by: Daniel E. Garcia, Utilities Assistant General Manager/Resources Approved by: Girish Balachandran, Utilities General Manager Approved by: John A. Russo, City Manager Approved as to form: Gary G. Geuss, City Attorney Certifies availability of funds: Laura Chavez-Nomura, Utilities Assistant General Manager/Finance
+Prepared by:Girish Balachandran, Public Utilities General ManagerCertified as toavailability of funds:Approved by:Approved by:Approved as to form:Gary G. Geuss, City Attorney

 Attachments: